khowling/redis2eventhub/README.md

-## Send JSON data from a *Redis List* into *Azure Event Hub*,

 A console app that opens a Link to *Azure Event Hub*, pops JSON messages from a redis List using blocking call (brpop), and sends to the event hub using the AMQP 1.0 protocol.
 Continounsly runs, message flow control is observed using "Link Credits".
 Use Ctrl-C to stop.

-to install and run (have node installed - version required in package.json)